 Firstly, the merger is expected to raise $470 million from committed PIPE investors alongside an additional $320 million from Vector Acqusitions Trust Account.
-The merger values the combined company at an enterprise value of $4.1 billion pro forma.
-In addition, the merger is set to be completed in Q2 2021.
+The VACQ merger is valued at $4.1 billion pro forma.
+In addition, the merger vote is expected to take place sometime in July however investors are awaiting confirmation on this.
 The combined company will trade on the Nasdaq, under the ticker symbol RKLB.
 This will allow for investors to purchase RocketLab shares directly from the stock market.

 Furthermore, the cash proceeds from the transaction will also help fund growth in the space systems and applications market, enabling Rocket Lab to deliver data/servicesnfrom space.
 The space systems and applications industry is expected to grow to $1.4 trillion by 2030.

-“Rocket Lab is a once-in-a-generation company that is democratizing access to space through its constant innovation, leading technology and proven execution… Rocket Lab is ideally positioned to continue to capture market share in the rapidly expanding space launch, systems and applications markets...
-Vector is thrilled to partner with Rocket Lab as it seeks to capitalize on unprecedented commercial and government spending in the bourgeoning space economy.”Alex Slusky, CEO of Vector and Founder & Chief Investment Officer of Vector Capital
+“Rocket Lab is a once-in-a-generation company that is democratizing access to space through its constant innovation, leading technology and proven execution… Rocket Lab is ideally positioned to continue to capture market share in the rapidly expanding space launch, systems and applications markets.”
+Alec Slusky, CEO of Vector and Founder & Chief Investment Officer of Vector Capital

 Financial outlook for Rocket Lab over the next 5 years